HiZeusai/DurationPicker/README.md

 ## Usage

+### UIKit

-To use DurationPicker, simply create an instance of `DurationPicker` and add it to your view hierarchy.
+To use DurationPicker in UIKit, simply create an instance of `DurationPicker` and add it to your view hierarchy.
 You can customize your picker using the following properties:

 - `pickerMode`: The mode of the picker, determines whether the duration picker allows selection of hours, minutes, and/or seconds
 - `{hour|minute|second}Interval`: The intervals at which the duration picker should display